kkamara/kelvinkamara/readme.md

 I recommend working with Amazon Alexa speakers e.g. Echo Dot.
 We can twirl Echo Dot in our hands.

 I use earphones and system sound.
+Earphones are good for binaural and bilateral music (sounds that push different frequencies into the left and right ears simultaneously.

 ## Misc